AliBaghizadeh/genai-summarizer-app/README.md

 ├── pipeline.py # Core RAG+Eval logic
 ├── config.py # Constants and settings
 ├── requirements.txt # Dependencies
-├── chroma_capstone_db/ # Created by ChromaDB (add to .gitignore)
+├── chroma_capstone_db/ # Created by ChromaDB
 └── README.md # This file
 ```

 ## Limitations

-*(Based on our previous discussion - please review and refine)*
 *   **Retrieval Quality:** The quality of the summary depends heavily on whether the vector search retrieves truly relevant *and explanatory* chunks.
-Sometimes related but non-informative chunks might be retrieved.
+Sometimes, related but non-informative chunks might be retrieved.
 *   **Context Window vs. `k`:** Retrieving a very large number of chunks (`k`) to ensure completeness increases processing time and API costs.
 *   **Evaluation Accuracy:** The automated evaluation by Gemini Flash provides a useful quality signal but is still an LLM output and may not be perfectly accurate or nuanced.
 *   **LLM Faithfulness:** While prompted to stick to the context, the summarization LLM (Gemini Pro) could still potentially hallucinate or misinterpret complex information.